Electronic Engineering MEng (Hons)

 This integrated Masters degree will keep you a step ahead academically.
 It’ll prepare you for future senior and specialist jobs where you’ll be given important responsibilities early on.

 While studying with us, you’ll develop in-depth knowledge in electronic engineering, programming and applied mathematics, sensor systems and instrumentation techniques, as well as wireless communications and smart systems.

 You’ll sharpen your technical, communication and teamworking skills, vitally important for the world of work.
-We’ve worked hard to create a supportive environment for our students; an environment that helps you be the best you can be.
+We’ve worked hard to create a supportive environment for our students, an environment that helps you be the best you can be.

 What you'll study

 Your first year modules will provide a solid foundation for the rest of your degree.
 As you embed yourself within the course, you’ll design, analyse, and construct systems.
-Key themes include the core principles that underpin electronic engineering, digital circuitry and logic, computation and programming, and mathematics for engineering.
+Key themes include the core principles that underpin electronic and electrical engineering, digital circuitry and logic, computation and programming, and mathematics for engineering.

 Circuits and Logic